FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Discussion

 \subsection{Related Work}

-In this section, we provide a comprehensive discussion on model fingerprinting.
-Some existing studies have been developed to compute `the functional distance' between different models.
-Although these works serve a different purpose from model fingerprinting for ownership verification, they share technical similarities.
-Therefore, we collectively refer to these works as model fingerprinting.
-In general, existing model fingerprinting methods can also be categorized into white-box and black-box methods~\cite{sun2023deep}.
+As the deployment of deep learning expands, ensuring the security, privacy, and trustworthiness of AI models and systems has drawn significant attention~\cite{jiang2024lancelot, xie2025harmony}.
+Within the broader context of trustworthy AI, in this section, we provide a comprehensive discussion on model fingerprinting.
+In general, existing model fingerprinting can be categorized into white-box and black-box methods~\cite{sun2023deep}.

 \partitle{White-box Model Fingerprinting Methods} In the white-box scenario, since the model developer can get access to the parameters of the suspicious model, a direct way to compare the models is to compare the weights (or their hash values) of the models.
 Some existing white-box model fingerprinting methods leveraged the path of model training~\cite{jia2021proof}, the random projection of model weights~\cite{zheng2022dnn}, or the learnable hash of the model weights~\cite{xiong2022neural}.
 Some recent works also explored utilizing the deep representations (\eg, gradients~\cite{song2023modelgif}) or the intermediate results~\cite{chen2022copy} of the testing samples as the fingerprint.
-However, similar to white-box model watermarking methods, the application of white-box fingerprinting methods in real-world scenarios is also limited.
+Recently, these concepts have also been extended to large language models (LLMs)~\cite{shao2025sok} by extracting unique fingerprints from static transformer weights~\cite{zeng2024huref}, dynamic forward-pass representations~\cite{zhang2025reef}, or backward-pass gradients~\cite{wu2025tensorguard}.
+However, similar to traditional white-box watermarking, the strict requirement of full parameter access severely restricts their practical deployment in real-world scenarios, especially for closed-source commercial models.